Bertie Ahern: Early life

 Ahern was born in Drumcondra, Dublin, the youngest of five children of Con and Julia (née Hourihane) Ahern, both natives of County Cork, who married in October 1937.
 They settled at Church Avenue, Drumcondra, where they resided for the rest of their lives.
 The other four children are Maurice, Kathleen, Noel and Eileen.
 In Dublin, Ahern's father worked as a farm manager at All Hallows College, Drumcondra.
-Ahern's brother Noel is also involved in politics and represented Dublin North-West in Dáil Éireann.
+Ahern's brother Noel was also involved in politics and represented Dublin North-West from 1992 to 2011.

 Ahern's father Con was born into a farming family near Ballyfeard, which is located near Kinsale, County Cork, in 1904.
 His mother also came from a farming background and was from near Castledonovan, west County Cork.
 Ahern's father, Con, initially left County Cork and went to Dublin in the early 1930s to train for the priesthood, but did not complete his studies with the Vincentian order.
 He had fought in the Irish Civil War.
 He was a supporter of Éamon de Valera and the Anti-Treaty IRA.
 He was a member of the 3rd Cork Brigade of the IRA.
 He remained a militant Irish Republican for decades after the War of Independence.
 Con Ahern died in 1990.
 Ahern's mother, Julia, died in 1998, aged 87 years.

 Ahern was educated at St. Patrick's National School, Drumcondra and at St. Aidan's Christian Brothers, Whitehall.

-He received his third level education at the College of Commerce, Rathmines, part of the Dublin Institute of Technology.
+He received his third-level education at the College of Commerce, Rathmines, part of the Dublin Institute of Technology.
 Ahern has claimed or it has been claimed by others in circulated biographies that he was educated at University College Dublin and the London School of Economics, but neither university has any records that show Ahern was ever one of their students.
 He subsequently worked in the Accounts Department of the Mater Hospital, Dublin.

 Ahern is an enthusiastic and vocal fan of sport.
 He is a supporter of Dublin GAA and attends Dublin matches in Croke Park.
 He also supports Manchester United F.C. and attends matches at Old Trafford and rugby matches at Lansdowne Road.
 He appeared as a pundit on RTÉ Two's The Premiership programme in 2001.